Victor Fortune: Military career

-He served as battalion adjutant until 30 September 1915, when he was appointed as brigade major to the 1st Infantry Brigade, serving in this key role during the costly Battle of Loos.
-Fortune returned to 1st Battalion The Black Watch (Royal Highlanders) almost exactly a year later on 16th September 1916 when, as acting lieutenant colonel, he was appointed commanding officer (CO) during the Battle of the Somme.
+Fortune served as battalion adjutant until 30 September 1915, when he was appointed as brigade major to the 1st Infantry Brigade, serving in this key role during the costly Battle of Loos.
+Fortune returned to the 1st Battalion, The Black Watch (Royal Highlanders) almost exactly a year later on 16 September 1916 when, as an acting lieutenant colonel, he was appointed commanding officer during the Battle of the Somme.
 He led the battalion competently through final stages of the Battle of the Somme and the later Battle of Passchendaele before a transfer to command the Fourth Army Musketry School in January 1918.
-Fortune ended the war as commander of the 46th Brigade with the rank of acting brigadier general.
-During his wartime service Fortune was awarded the Distinguished Service Order and five times mentioned in dispatches.
+Fortune ended the war as commander of the 46th Infantry Brigade with the rank of acting brigadier general, having been promoted to that rank in June.
+During his wartime service Fortune was awarded the Distinguished Service Order (DSO) and five times mentioned in despatches.